 The game is pretty far.
-There will be closed alpha (September 2021), closed beta (December 2021), and public early access on Steam as early as March 2022.
+Closed alpha is currently in progress, closed beta on December 2021, and public early access on Steam as early as March 2022.

 What platforms are you gonna release for?

 Our primary focus is to release for Windows PCs.
 We have several reports that game works fine on Linux (Proton), and we are exploring MacOS and Linux platforms too.
 Release on consoles is currently not planned but this may change.